What are the pieces your special need's child needs in order to be successful in their work and in life?

 Shorten the time they spend at the place/doing the activity

 If a meltdown occurs, use that as an opportunity to learn.
-Talk through with them the feelings they were experiencing, their responses, and brainstorm with them what we as adults can put in place and how they can respond better the next time something similar occurs.
+Talk through with them the feelings that they were experiencing, their responses, and brainstorm with them what we as adults can put in place and how they can respond better the next time something similar occurs.

 A great resource I use by Social Thinking is "What is the size of my problem?".
 Michelle Garcia Winner has written an in-depth article (linked above) about helping your child find a response that matches the size of their problem.